Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" style="height: 35px;"/>

-> Some people feel the rain.
-Others just get wet.
+> Even though you are on the right track - you will get run over if you just sit there.

 <!-- QUOTE_END -->